westonruter/click_points_plugin/readme.md

 ### Setup Instructions

-1. Install/Activate Click Points Plugin
+A. Install/Activate Click Points Plugin

-2. Customize Plugin Settings
+B. Customize Plugin Settings

-3. Activate Click Points Widget
+C. Activate Click Points Widget

-4. Create User Points Page with Shortcode
+D. Create User Points Page with Shortcode

-	* Create a Page (I recommend titling it "User Points") and use the [click-points] shortcode.
+	Create a Page (I recommend titling it "User Points") and use the [click-points] shortcode.

-5. Create Rewards Page with Shortcode
+E. Create Rewards Page with Shortcode

-	* Create a Page (I recommend titling it "Rewards") and use the [click-points-rewards] shortcode.
+	Create a Page (I recommend titling it "Rewards") and use the [click-points-rewards] shortcode.

-6. Enjoy!
+F. Enjoy!

-	* Start using Click Points by clicking on the buttons in the Click Points Widget.
+	Start using Click Points by clicking on the buttons in the Click Points Widget.
 Each click will generate a fun little message about how you just earned your points.

-	* Check on your progress by visiting your User Points Shortcode Page.
+	Check on your progress by visiting your User Points Shortcode Page.

-	* Cash in your Points for Rewards on your Rewards Shortcode Page.
+	Cash in your Points for Rewards on your Rewards Shortcode Page.
 These Rewards will be reflected on the User Points Shortcode Page, under "Recent Points".

 ---